Mutation testing: Value mutation

-Value mutation occurs when modification is executed to the parameter and/or constant values within the code.
+Value mutation occurs when modifications are made to parameter or constant values within the code.
 This typically involves adjusting the values by adding or subtracting 1, but it can also involve making more substantial changes to the values.
 The specific alterations made during value mutation include two main scenarios:

 Firstly, there's the transformation from a small value to a higher value.
 This entails replacing a small value in the code with a larger one.
 The purpose of this change is to assess how the code responds when it encounters larger inputs.
 It helps ensure that the code can accurately and efficiently process these larger values without encountering errors or unexpected issues.

 Conversely, the second scenario involves changing a higher value to a smaller one.
 In this case, we replace a higher value within the code with a smaller value.
 This test aims to evaluate how the code handles smaller inputs.
 Ensuring that the code performs correctly with smaller values is essential to prevent unforeseen problems or errors when dealing with such input data.